 Spanakopita is a traditional Greek pastry that is made with the notoriously finicky and labor-intensive phyllo dough.
 A paper-thin sheet of pastry is brushed with butter or oil, and then rolled up and filled with a mixture of spinach, herbs, and feta cheese.
 We took all of the fantastic Spanakopita flavors and piled them into an easy to prepare frittata!
 Scallions, fresh mint, dill and some spinach make up the majority of the filling, while we add a little feta cheese to the mix for the extra creaminess.
 Pour a dozen eggs over the filling and you’ve got a delicious dish perfect for breakfast, lunch or dinner.

 - ¼ cup chopped mint

-Stir the chopped dill, mint, and feta cheese into the eggs.
+3) Stir the chopped dill, mint, spinach, and feta cheese into the eggs.

-After the scallions are broiled let cool slightly, then pour the eggs into the pan and stir to combine.
+4) After the scallions have broiled, let cool slightly, then pour the eggs into the pan and stir to combine.

-After the cook is finished broil the frittata for 8-10 minutes, rotating halfway through, until the top is lightly browned.
+6) After the cook is finished broil the frittata for 8-10 minutes, until the top is lightly browned.

 There aren’t any wrong choices when it comes to pairing eggs and coffee.
 A fresh cup of Jamaican Blue Mountain is an obvious choice, alternatively Sumatran coffee will pair well with the dill and mint.